dannybaillie/NeSI/README.md

 Instructions and scripts for using NeSI resources (www.nesi.org.nz)

 For setting up a NeSI account for an Otago University user please use the OtagoPan guide.
-Instructions specific to running MATLAB or R jobs in parallel on on Pan are given in the respective pages for each language.
+Instructions specific to running MATLAB or R jobs in parallel on the Pan Cluster are given in the respective pages for each language.

 Either use the .txt instructions or click on: